-- Connect all necessary thermostat wires to the thermostat connector on the furnace control as instructed by the applicable wiring diagrams shown in this section. - Connect the 1 & 2 wires between the indoor and outdoor unit for communicating operation.
-Note: verify two stage outdoor units include a 24 VAC transformer (for outdoor control board power) Two stage outdoor units may not behave properly without this 24 VAC transformer.
+- 1. Connect all necessary thermostat wires to the thermostat connector on the furnace control as instructed by the applicable wiring diagrams shown in this section. - Connect the 1 & 2 wires between the indoor and outdoor unit for communicating operation.
+NOTE: Verify two stage outdoor units include a 24 VAC transformer (for outdoor control board power) Two stage outdoor units may not behave properly without this 24 VAC transformer.

-COMMUNICATING TWO STAGE AIR CONDITIONER OR HEAT PUMP
+COMMUNICATING TWO STAGE AIR CONDITIONER OR HEAT PUMP FIGURE 50

-Communicating Inverter Air Conditioner or Heat Pump Figure 50
+Communicating Inverter Air Conditioner or Heat Pump Figure 51

-3. Download the CoolCloud HVAC phone application for charging and to configure/test system operations.
+- 3. Download the CoolCloud HVAC phone application for charging and to configure/test system operations. - 4.
+Confirm thermostat heating and cooling calls function properly with equipment.